-Ghee is made of pure milk butter.
-In slow cooking process of simmering, water gets completely evaporated from the milk butter and the fat gets separated from the milk solids.
-In this method lactose and casein of butter gets completely removed and residual golden colored liquid is called ghee or clarified butter.
+In the slow cooking process of simmering, water gets completely evaporated from the milk butter, and the fat gets separated from the milk solids.
+This method completely removes the lactose and casein from butter, and the residual golden-colored liquid is called ghee or clarified butter.

 Ghee contains negligible amount of lactose